 Fahd Burki: Daydreams

-This exhibition is Fahd Burki’s first major solo show and brings together over 50 works spanning the last 15 years of the artist’s practice.
-Burki’s paintings, drawings, prints and sculptures are inspired by a spectrum of interests, ranging from architecture, fantasy, nature and science fiction, to various strands of contemporary popular culture.
-The selection of works range from his earlier figurative work to abstraction, as well as his more recent abstract reliefs.
+‘Daydreams’ is Fahd Burki’s first survey exhibition, bringing together works spanning the last fifteen years of the artist’s practice.
+Burki’s paintings, drawings and sculptures are inspired by a wide range of influences including architecture, nature and various strands of contemporary popular culture.
+The selection of works range from his figurative work, through to abstraction, and a selection of commissioned reliefs.

-The early figurative and non-representational works are playfully executed using flat graphic colours, symbols and shapes.
-Over the years, his practice has evolved through slight variations and reductions resulting in more contemplative abstract compositions consisting of grids, lines, geometric shapes, repetition, symmetry and blank spaces; created using subtle materials such as acrylic, pencil and graphite to make barely visible marks and light washes.
+The early figurative works are playfully executed using flat graphic colours, symbols and shapes.
+Over the years, his practice has evolved through slight variations and reductions resulting in more minimalist abstract compositions consisting of grids, lines and blank spaces; created using subtle materials to make barely visible marks and light washes.

-Taking on an even more subtle approach, Burki explores the space between painting and sculpture, through a new series of commissioned relief works.
-Using geometric blocks of various light colour palettes, Burki reduces the work to its most essential elements, focusing on materiality, with an emphasis on weight and form.
+In his more recent works, Burki explores the space between painting and sculpture, through a new series of commissioned reliefs.
+He reduces the work to its most essential elements, focusing on materiality, with an emphasis on weight and form.

-A specially produced publication featuring newly commissioned texts by Murtaza Vali, Saira Ansari and Dawn Ross will accompany the exhibition.
+A publication featuring commissioned texts by Murtaza Vali, Saira Ansari and Dawn Ross will accompany the exhibition.

 About the Artist